-The Dangers of Stomach Wraps
+The Dangers of Using Plastic Wraps for Belly Fat

 In hopes to shed weight fast, individuals may be turning to stomach wraps.
 While they are tempting, body wraps for weight loss can also come with dangerous side effects.

 Losing belly fat is often desired based on vanity measures.
 But it is also issued by health professionals to combat associated risks of metabolic disorders, including heart disease and diabetes.

 In hopes to shed weight fast, individuals may be turning to stomach wraps marketed on social media web sites.
 Besides, their promotion as "detox wraps for cellulite" and fallacious before and after pictures are often too enticing to pass up.

 While stomach wraps are tempting and likely to be harmless, they can likewise come with dangerous side effects.
 Belly wraps can impact mental health, too.